 This is an epic piece of Finnish poetry collected back in the 19th century.
-And it serves as cannon fodder to satisfy the gloomy eyed metal masses for their hunger of heavy lyrics underlying their music.
+And it serves as cannon fodder to satisfy the gloomy-eyed metal masses for their hunger for heavy lyrics underlying their music.
 Even if the spoken word is often somewhat lost in growled texts.
 The Kalevala is indeed a good source for this kind of purpose, the lyrics being downright gloomy at times, but very well written.

 You have to approach Elegy with an open mind and give it your fair share of time.
 If not, you will for sure put it off as too repetitive in song structure (true) and perhaps a tad too mainstream at times (true again) and confused in style and direction (yep…).
 But then it gorges with progressive elements of all sorts.
 And it is there, where it will show its colors.

 And what about their tune?
 Any good?

 One of the sad facts of Elegy is that Amorphis should have pulled more unplugged stuff.
 Just check out the acoustic version of My Kantele at the end.
 It makes me want to pour a Whiskey and check out the porch at midnight.
 Mind you, the plugged metal version in its somewhat doomish robe, performed death metal style complete with growls is stellar too.

 Then the straightforward graveyard growls still provided by Tomi Koivusaari on Elegy are – well – not the best we have ever heard.
 But strangely alluring with their subdued quality, adding to the overall flavor of this metal dish.
 Together with the clear voice passages provided by their then-new vocalist Pasi Koskinen.
 He went on to continue with the band until 2004.
 Not to forget Esa Holopainen‘s guitar prowess.
 This creates this irresistible mix of progressive elements and rough-hewn Melodic Death Metal parts that make up the essence of this record.